moneroguides/1x02-setting-up-your-own-node/script.md

 That being said, if you are unable to run your own node for whatever reason, you can skip over this video for now.
 Just make sure you connect to a remote node hosted by someone you can trust.
 This is very important!

-Another thing to think about, either when connecting to remote nodes or hosting your own, is that your internet service provider (ISP) will be able recognise this.
+Another thing to think about, either when connecting to remote nodes or hosting your own, is that your Internet Service Provider (ISP) will be able to recognise this.
 Although this information doesn't deanonymise your address or your transaction, it may still be used in a malicious way.

-Hosting your own node for use with your wallet simply reduces the amount data floating around the net.
+Hosting your own node for use with your wallet simply reduces the amount of data floating around the net.
 Monero's Dandelion++ technology does the hard part by obfuscating the origin of transactions.
-[This article](https://localmonero.co/knowledge/monero-dandelion) from the folk at LocalMonero goes into more detail.
+[This article](https://localmonero.co/knowledge/monero-dandelion) from the folks at LocalMonero goes into more detail.

-Before you continue: be sure that you understand the risks, if any, associated with hosting your own node.
+Before you continue, be sure that you understand the risks, if any, associated with hosting your own node.
 These may be different depending on where in the world you live.

 In order to hide your use of the Monero network, the best ways of doing so are through a trustworthy virtual proxy networks (VPNs), The Onion Routing (Tor) Project or Invisible Internet Project (I2P).
-Please skip to the next video if you have any concerns; if you still want to host your own node and support the network, we will be demonstrating a method via VPN in the final video **Using Monero with enhanced privacy**.
+Please skip to the next video if you have any concerns; if you still want to host your own node and support the network, we will be demonstrating a method via VPN in the final video **Using Monero with Enhanced Privacy**.

 Best practice is not timeless.
 There are always developments in the Monero ecosystem, all of which go toward creating a better user experience for the Monero community.

-### HARWARE RECOMMENDATIONS
+### HARDWARE RECOMMENDATIONS

-Running your node 24/7 is of most benifit to the Monero network and for most, it's not practical or environmentally friendly to run nodes on powerful and ineffcient machines.
+Running your node 24/7 is of most benefit to the Monero network and for most, it's not practical or environmentally friendly to run nodes on powerful and ineffcient machines.

 It is for this reason we would primarily like to reccomend the use of low powered and effcient architechture like the "system on chip" (SOC) designs from AMD and Intel.